Risk Assessment

 Contact with Grinding Disc

 Contact with a grinding disc can quickly lead to abrasions, lacerations, and amputation.
-This hazard is especially significant on bench grinders due to how close an operator hands are to the disc during operations like tool sharpening.
+This hazard is especially significant on bench grinders due to how close an operator's hands are to the disc during operations like tool sharpening.

-Flying Chips, Sparks, and Coolant
+Flying Chips, Sparks, and Debris

 Flying chips, sparks, parts of the grinding wheel, and other debris regularly exit bench grinders at high speeds and can cause irritation, burns, respiratory distress, and severe eye injury.
 This is why OSHA requires shields, eye protection, and sometimes even active dust collection.